russ-hensel/twitter_analysis_db/readme_rsh.txt

                                   order by   rank count concordance.word
                                   having

+                                  convert all word selects to their table ex: words_word

-        !!  group selects to table
+        **  group selects to table

-        !!  color code selects -- what does this mean

-        !! add reports that chug thru time concord how does vocabulary change
+        !!  color code selects -- what does this mean *! few more special char to remove, look at concord list !! add reports that chug thru time concord how does vocabulary change !! have a report that really is report on just concord join tweet with no grouping -- always join concord to tweet for dates

+        *! slider select
-        !! identify in output which slect is which
-        ? for select output put values into sql -- maybe, not clear worth the trouble
+        !! identify in output which slect is which xx for select output put values into sql -- maybe, not clear worth the trouble -- no if want that use sql inject

         ** add word type to select
         ** decode for is_ascii and word_type
         ** get gui name for select into header

-        ** next work  on gui to build the database tables

-        ** remove stuff in parse   ? paren be careful # and @ do not remove substituee " of various kinds or remove
+        ** next work  on gui to build the database tables ** remove stuff in parse   ? paren be careful # and @ do not remove substituee " of various kinds or remove

         ** word type .... leading number  ?? test decode
         ** add decode word type

         *! clean up gui select management ... better, probably never all done

-        !! add time of day to the load, or define as function... ??
+        ** add time of day to the load, or define as function... ??

         --------------- input data

         note rt is a word for retweet

-        *! add test select after load -- need one for words ... do not select all just some a's ** have some buttons but basic tweet and concord select in dropdown do the job
+        ** add test select after load -- need one for words ... do not select all just some a's ** have some buttons but basic tweet and concord select in dropdown do the job

         !!  csv without sql timing... just data or data and colum headers perhaps a new writer and format headless csv ...

-        ** gui 80% effective, does not crash mostly run something

-        ** move more stuff to gui some only avail from command line

-        ** display sql prior to final run of select -- is parameter option

-        ** add calculated columns
+        ** gui 90% effective, does not crash mostly run something ** move more stuff to gui some only avail from command line ** display sql prior to final run of select -- is parameter option ** add calculated columns
             *! add average rank, median to some queries